GregBasera/AppliDB/README.md

   - You will need to further configure **Strapi** and its roles, its on `http://<server's-IP-address>:1337/`
   - You might also need to reconfigure the endpoints **ReactJS** uses to communicate with **Strapi**, simply edit `AppliDB/site/src/endpoints.js` to your liking.
 - A `user-manual.md` is provided inside this repository explaining the UI and some technical stuff.

 ---

+### Bugs and Flaws

+- Frontend is designed to pull **ALL** records from the backend upon launch and page reloads.
+  - Pros: Easy Filtering, Sorting, Searching
+  - Cons: Requires good client-side hardware

+---